toneloc/stable-channels/README.md

 ### Environment and dependencies

-- Terminal access to bitcoind and a CLN node running version `23.05.2` is required.
+- Terminal access to bitcoind and a CLN node running version `23.05.2` or version `24.02` is required.
 Other versions may work but `23.08.1` does not work.
 - Python3 is also required.

 Clone this repo, or create a `stablechannels.py` file with the contents of `stablechannels.py`.